HamBa-m/sci-scraper/notebooks/notes.md

 2. Should papers using IQL (despite its simplicity) be included in the survey?

 ## Sections
+- Background
 - Related Work (surveys) : must stress on what is different in our survey relatively to the existent ones, also to justify the survey itself
 - Methodology (selection, classification, time-window etc.)
-- Background
 - Classes (paper presentation and critical analysis):
-   - contributions
-   - comparison
+   - we will use the classification vector diagram sections as sections titles (i.e. 4 sections)
-   - limitations and challenges
+   - contributions, limitations and challenges
-- Environments (?)
+- Environments
 - Future directions
 - Conclusion